 In 1946, cartoonist Milton Caniff ended a successful 12-year run on the adventure comic strip Terry and the Pirates for the opportunity of a creator-owned title where he would have more creative control and reap more the benefits of his work.
 Beginning in 1947 just a few weeks after his last Terry strip was published, Steve Canyon debuted.
-The strip ran 41 years and even continued a couple of months after Caniff's death.
-Since January 2012, the Library of American Comics, by way of IDW Publishing, has been releasing collections of Canyon strips, and Volume 4, which was my introduction to the series, clearly demonstrates what a talent Caniff was as both a writer and an artist.
+The strip ran 41 years and even continued a couple of months after Caniff’s death.
+Since January 2012, the Library of American Comics, by way of IDW Publishing, has been releasing collections of Canyon strips, and Volume 4 demonstrates what a talent Caniff was as both a writer and an artist.

 Steve Canyon is the typical action hero.
 He’s strong, smart, confident, and has rugged good looks.
 Women want him and men want to be him.
 Although understandably a fantasy, it’s actually a bit silly that so many of the women fall under his spell.
 Steve runs into obstacles during his missions, but through his ingenuity and with some assistance from others, he always comes out on top.